 To get a complete picture of what your total compensation will be, you should inquire about bonuses.
 It’s good to know when it’s paid out, what the average payout is and how to achieve the highest possible amount.
-Remember your bonus will be contingent on your performance but having this information will be useful for financial planning.
+Remember, your bonus will be contingent on your performance but having this information will be useful for financial planning.

 Another type of compensation to inquire about is profit sharing.
 This is a separate compensation from the regular bonus.
 Profit sharing is a compensation plan where companies give a portion of their profit to employees.
 This extra compensation is to attract high talent in the current competitive labor market.
-Of course, this works out in your favor as the higher the compensation the better your chances of attaining your financial goals.
+Of course, this works out in your favor because the higher the compensation the better your chances of attaining your financial goals.
 Don’t forget to ask this question before accepting a job offer.

 Are There Employee Stock Options?

 Some companies offer employees stock options.
 This is a type of equity compensation granted by employers to their employees.
 Instead of granting stock, employers give derivative options that can be held or sold by the employees.
 Depending on your management level, this could be included in your total compensation package.